SEGVeenstra/ext_theme/ext_theme/README.md

 ## Features

-This package contains the annotation `ExtendTheme` which you can use to generate a custom theme for your app containing custom properties as well as the default `ThemeData`.
+This package contains the annotation `ExtTheme` which you can use to generate a custom theme for your app containing custom properties as well as the default `ThemeData`.

 ## Getting started